How to embroider on a swimsuit

 I have seen a few women’s swimsuits online with embroidered details and they are PRICEY!
 With an embroidery machine, you can replicate this look at a fraction of the cost.

 Monogrammed swimsuits are a great gift to make for a kid, and something you can monogram guilt-free.
-I always feel bad about monogramming kids’ clothing because you can no longer hand it down.
+I always feel bad about monogramming kids’ clothing because you can no longer hand it down unless you remove the old embroidery.
 But, in my parenting experience, it seems like swimsuits rarely hold up long enough to get passed down from one kid to another.
 So, you can feel OK about adding a monogram, because, chances are, it will be worn out before you get that opportunity.

 Where to buy a swimsuit suitable to embroider